 15. Web Development with Node and Express: Leveraging the JavaScript Stack

-If you were looking for the ways to leverage the Javascript stack, here is a one of the best books to learn Node.js and Express framework.
+If you are looking for ways to leverage the Javascript stack, here is one of the best books for learning Node.js and Express framework.
 You will get to know the fundamentals of the framework by creating an application that exposes a public website and a RESTful API.
-You will also learn best web architecture practices that will help to enrich your developer skills.
+You will also learn the best web architecture practices that will help to enrich your developer skills.

 16. Node.js the Right Way: Practical, Server-Side JavaScript That Scales